 By Mariana Mazzucato

 Founding Director of the UCL Institute for Innovation and Public Purpose, is Chair of the World Health Organization’s Council on the Economics of Health for All.
-A tenth anniversary edition of her book The Entrepreneurial State: Debunking Public vs. Private Sector Myths will be published in September.
+A tenth anniversary edition of her book The Entrepreneurial State: Debunking Public vs. Private Sector Myths was published in September.

 Copyright: Project Syndicate